 Graduate school can be a significant investment for your future.
-We understand how important this investment is and as a program, we like to invest in you by providing a variety of financial opportunities.
-These opportunities include:
+We understand how important this investment is and, as a program, we invest in you by providing a variety of financial opportunities.
+Learn more about scholarships, graduate associateships and part-time jobs.

 Scholarships